sourcegraph/handbook/content/engineering/web/frontend-platform/index.md

 The team makes use of [tracking issues](../../tracking_issues.md) for tracking progress on the implementation of new features.
 The teammates should ensure that a tracking issue is created when starting work on features that are expected to take longer than a few days (or require multiple PRs) to deliver.

+#### Getting cross-team feedback on RFC

+- Create an issue for the RFC tracking on our [Kanban board](https://github.com/orgs/sourcegraph/projects/144).
+- [Lock conversation](https://docs.github.com/en/github/building-a-strong-community/locking-conversations): RFC should be discussed in the Google doc.
+- Add _rfc/tracking_ and _team/frontend-platform_ labels to the RFC issue.
+- Once RFC is ready for review, move it to the _In review_ column and assign _sourcegraph/frontend-devs_ or individual developers to the issue.
+- Github integration will notify _@web_ in #frontend-platform-rfc-feed that the RFC is ready for review.
+- Once approved, link the RFC issue to the tracking issue [if required](#tracking-issues).

 #### Product Feedback

 Specific product feedback about well-defined, small features can be found directly in the backlog boards.
 More general product feedback that applies to larger features, or that needs more research and planning to be actionable, is kept in [Productboard](https://sourcegraph.productboard.com/feature-board/2330177-web-frontend-platform)